shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 ## Diagrams

-Consider using images or diagrams when you need to:
+Consider using diagrams when you need to:

 * Show architecture
 * Show complex relationships